 Correct documentation is normally the only mechanism for an installer to assess the history of a part.
-Documents that, when completed in accordance with the appropriate airworthiness authority's requirements, provide assurance to an installer as to a part's eligibility for installation include, but are not limited to the:
+Documents that, when completed in accordance with the appropriate NAA's airworthiness authority's requirements, provide assurance to an installer as to a part's eligibility for installation include, but are not limited to the:

 - (a) NZ CAA Form One

 - (b) NZ CAA Form Two

 - (c) FAA Form 8130-3

 - (d) EASA Form 1

 - (e) CASA Form 1 (but see section 5.3 below)

-- (f) Transport Canada Form One.
+- (f) Transport Canada Form One

+- (g) an equivalent document issued by an organisation in accordance with the airworthiness requirements of an ICAO Contracting State.